spader7/obsidian-git-sync/föreläsningar/Computer graphics/Light, Blending, Transperency.md

 - Texture based maps specify how light is affecting the material, one property per map
 - four maps are common, but more can be used
 #### Unity PBR shader
-- diffuse-term is based on Burley
+- diffuse-term is based on Burley (2012)
+- Speular-term is based on Walter, Marschner and Torrance (2007)

 - Albedo
 	- base color of the material when fully lit